-Minimum Number of total faculty on the committee (including the PhD Advisor and the Committee Chair) Minimum number of BME faculty% (i.e. faculty with primary appointments in BME) Minimum number of SEAS faculty Minimum number of outside faculty† Primary appointment of the Committee Chair ° must be in the: Membership of the PhD Qualifying Exam Committee 3 2 2 0 BME Dept. Membership of the PhD Dissertation Committee for the PhD Proposal 4 2 3 1 BME Dept. Membership of the PhD Dissertation Committee for the PhD Dissertation Defense 5 2 3 1 BME Dept.
+Minimum Number of total faculty on the committee (including the PhD Advisor and the Committee Chair) Minimum number of BME faculty% (i.e. faculty with primary appointments in BME) Minimum number of SEAS faculty Minimum number of outside faculty† Primary appointment of the Committee Chairo must be in the: Membership of the PhD Qualifying Exam Committee 3 2 2 0 BME Dept. Membership of the PhD Dissertation Committee for the PhD Proposal 4 2 3 1 BME Dept. Membership of the PhD Dissertation Committee for the PhD Dissertation Defense 5 2 3 1 BME Dept.

-% A "BME faculty" member must have 50% or more of his/her/their primary appointment in the BME Department.
+[%] A "BME faculty" member must have 50% or more of his/her/their primary appointment in the BME Department.

-Any faculty member who has a primary appointment in the BME Department, even if his/her/their official appointment in BME is through the School of Medicine, is considered "SEAS faculty" for the purposes of this requirement.
+^{} Any faculty member who has a primary appointment in the BME Department, even if their official appointment in BME is through the School of Medicine, is considered "SEAS faculty" for the purposes of this requirement.

-+ The "outside faculty" member must 1) be on the UVA Faculty, and 2) have 25% or less of his/her/their primary appointment in the BME Department.
+† The "outside faculty" member must 1) be on the UVA Faculty, and 2) have 0% of their primary appointment in the BME Department.
+Students joining after May of 2024 may also not include any faculty with a BME courtesy appointment as their outside member.